siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

 Note: For each of the following, you are free to use SQL queries directly or build the query using the Dataframe API.
 Instructions for both are given for each command.

-1. Add the following code (similar to part A) to run a user-provided operation using SQL queries.
+1. Replace your code with the following code template to run a user-provided operation using SQL queries.

     ```scala
     import org.apache.spark.{SparkConf, sql}
-    import org.apache.spark.sql.{Row, SparkSession}
+    import org.apache.spark.sql.{DataFrame, Row, SparkSession}

     object AppSQL {